checkly/docs.checklyhq.com/site/content/docs/integrations/coralogix.md

     parent: "Integrations"
 ---

-Checkly integrates with [Coralogix](https://coralogix.com/) to see your incidents in your Coralogix installation.
+Checkly integrates with [Coralogix](https://coralogix.com/) to monitor your incidents in your Coralogix installation.
 Let's get started!

 1. Log in to Coralogix and navigate to `Data Flow > API Keys`.